 Getting started as a third party

 To use the Ad Manager API to access an Ad Manager customer's network just follow the guidelines below.
-No additional approval from Google is required, though note that by using the Ad Manager API you agree to the Ad Manager API terms and conditions.
+No additional approval from Google is required, though note that by accessing and/or using the Ad Manager API you agree to the Ad Manager API terms and conditions.

 How to test your Ad Manager integration as a third party